 It is through my experience with disconnection that I have become interested in connection.
 Through my experience with struggling with my own sexuality, desires, and disembodiment/disassociation that I come to this work.
 It is because I have done the work to claim my sexuality, to repair my relationship with my body, to become more fully and truly myself, that I know I can help lead you through the same.

 I grew up closed, depressed, and overall disconnected from those around me.
 I was a fat queer genderqueer kid in a society that discourages all of those experiences.
-I felt consistently alone and disconnected, even or especially when among friends.
+Like so many of us, I felt consistently alone and disconnected, even or especially when among friends.
 Even with (or maybe partially because of) all that disconnection I was fascinated by sexuality and everything surrounding it from a very early age.
 While I was in high school I participated in and lead queer rights activism groups and events in my hometown.
 I was the one my friends always came to with questions about sexuality and relationships.

 Now I am in a conscious, committed, and polyamorous relationship with my anchor partner of well over a decade.
 Through the many years of this relationship I realized it was necessary for me to open up and cast aside my isolationist habits or lose the relationship.
 Working to break down the walls I had built up around myself was not easy, and I am still working to heal that rejected child part of myself.